Gait-Conditioned Reinforcement Learning with Multi-Phase Curriculum for Humanoid Locomotion: Related Work

 \subsection{Reference-Based Locomotion Learning}

-Early successes in humanoid locomotion were predominantly achieved through reference-based approaches, where policies are trained to imitate curated motion capture (MoCap) data.
-A seminal example is AMP~\cite{peng2021amp}, which introduced an adversarial learning framework that encourages policies to generate human-like motions without explicit trajectory tracking.
-AMP has since been extended to quadrupedal locomotion~\cite{escontrela2022adversarial}, humanoid whole-body control~\cite{ampforhumanoid}, and even cross-morphology skill transfer such as enabling quadrupeds to learn bipedal walking behaviors~\cite{peng2024learning}, showcasing its versatility across robot forms.
+Early successes in humanoid locomotion were largely achieved through reference-based approaches, where policies imitate curated motion capture (MoCap) data.
+A seminal example is AMP~\cite{peng2021amp}, which introduced an adversarial framework to produce human-like motions without explicit trajectory tracking.
+In multi-gait settings, AMP uses several motion clips (e.g., trotting, pacing) with distinct root velocity and angular velocity profiles, switching between them based on commanded velocity.
+A velocity-tracking reward aligns the policy’s motion with the reference clip’s kinematics, effectively mapping different velocities to specific MoCap segments.
+AMP has been extended to quadrupeds~\cite{escontrela2022adversarial}, humanoid whole-body control~\cite{ampforhumanoid}, and cross-morphology transfer such as enabling quadrupeds to walk bipedally~\cite{peng2024learning}.